-- (1) For all lots aggregated in the H30C, H40 and H120 zoning districts after April 12, 2011, (the effective date of Ordinance No. 1572), the maximum permitted density shall be limited to 85 percent of the total gross density permitted by the Comprehensive Plan when lots are aggregated. - (2) Two or more lots of record shall be considered one undivided parcel for the purpose of density and/or intensity if a special exception is first obtained, and there is a recorded unity of title demonstrating single ownership of two or more parcels or have been platted as one lot.
-However, the underlying land use or zoning shall prevail as to the permitted use on each of the lots. - (3) Aggregated lots shall be contiguous properties but may be separated by a public right-of-way.
+- (1) For all lots aggregated in the H30C, H40 and H120 zoning districts after April 12, 2011, (the effective date of Ordinance No. 1572), the maximum permitted density shall be limited to 85 percent of the total gross density permitted by the Comprehensive Plan when lots are aggregated. - (2) Two or more lots of record shall be considered one undivided parcel for the purpose of density and/or intensity if a special exception is first obtained, and there is the owner records a recorded unity of title, after review and approval by the Town Attorney for legal sufficiency, demonstrating single ownership of the two or more parcels or the parcels have been platted as one lot.
+However Joinder in the unity of title must be effectuated by all interested parties, including, but not limited to, dower, lienholders, mortgagees, and all others claiming any right, title or interest in and to such real property.
+Irrespective of the aggregation of the lots, the underlying land use or zoning shall prevail as to the permitted use on each of the lots.
+In the event of lot aggregation, the exterior property lines of the undivided parcel shall be used in determining setback requirements, and any setbacks based on lot width or depth shall be calculated on the lot width or depth of the undivided parcel.

+(3) Aggregated lots shall be contiguous properties but may be separated by a public right-of-way.

 Sec.
 90-191.2.
-Lot splitting in the H30A and H30B Districts Prohibited [MOU4].
+Lot splitting in the H30A and H30B Districts Prohibited.

-No platted lot wous within the H30A or H30B district shall be re-subdivided, split, or reduced in size, in any manner that would increase the number of developable lots depicted in the original plat.
+No platted lot within the H30A or H30B district shall be re-subdivided, split, or reduced in size, in any manner that would increase the number of developable lots depicted in the original plat.
 In other words, single-family residential building sites shall only be permitted to be enlarged and shall not be made smaller.